FOSSILGUY.COM

 Description:

-Fun Facts:
+Fun Fact:

 Introduction / Physical Description

-This illustration shows the sizes of two Gomphotherium specimens, G. productum and G. steinheimense.
-From Appendix 1 of Larramendi (2016).
+This illustration shows the sizes of two Gomphotherium specimens, G. productum and G. steinheimense, from Appendix 1 of Larramendi (2016).

 Origins, Distribution, and Species